Scouting Activities in Historic Gettysburg

 It can sleep up to 48 people in two bunk rooms and has indoor rest rooms with hot showers.
-The kitchen, restrooms, and part of the bunkrooms are heated by an oil furnace, and the rest of the bunk rooms and the main room are heated by a 6-foot fireplace.
+The kitchen, restrooms, and part of the bunkrooms are heated by an oil furnace, and the rest of the bunk rooms and the main room are heated by a wood stove.
 Firewood is provided.
-The kitchen is well equipped for groups of all sizes, with 2 refrigerators, 3 stoves, and a large grill.
+The kitchen is well equipped for groups of all sizes, with a refrigerator, 3 stoves, and a large grill.

 In addition to Gettysburg, the St. James Scout Cabin is convenient to other attractions -